-Alcoa Inc. (AA) is the first Dow Industrial Average company in the U.S. scheduled to report quarterly results today.
+Alcoa Inc. (AA:US) is the first Dow Industrial Average company in the U.S. scheduled to report quarterly results today.
 Analysts project a 1.8 percent decline in profits for S&P 500 companies in the April-June period, which would mark the first year-over- year decrease since 2009.

 The MSCI Asia-Pacific (MXAP) declined 8 percent from this year’s highest level in February amid concern economies in China and the U.S. are slowing as Europe’s debt crisis deepens.
 Still, the gauge has risen 4.2 percent in 2012 through July 6, compared with a 7.7 percent advance on the S&P 500 and a 4 percent increase on the Stoxx Europe 600 Index.
 Asian shares advanced last week on anticipation central banks would ease monetary policy to spur growth.

 Stocks in the Asian benchmark are valued at 12 times estimated earnings on average, compared with 13 times for the S&P 500 and 10.6 times for the Stoxx 600.

 Singapore’s Straits Times Index (FSSTI) completed an eight day advance on July 6, its longest streak of gains since April 2011.

 The Thomson Reuters/Jefferies CRB Index of raw materials retreated 2.2 percent on July 6.
 The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese companies in New York lost 1.5 percent to 91.12.